aldryn/aldryn-reversion/docs/user/index.rst

 Recovering deleted objects
 **************************

-The second most powerful feature of ``aldryn-reversion`` is the ability to recover deleted objects.
+Another powerful feature of ``aldryn-reversion`` is the ability to recover deleted objects.

-You can find this function on a model's change list page - a ``Recover deleted`` is available near the top of the page.
+This function is available on a model's change list page - a *Recover deleted* option is available near the top of the page.

-If there are any deleted objects which do not exist in the database but for which there is a version stored by reversions, they will be listed on the recovery page.
+If there are any deleted objects which do not currently exist in the database but for which there is a version stored by reversions, they will be listed on the recovery page.

-To recover a deleted object, simply choose an object, check the instructions and if there are no conflicts for the related fields (FKs) click on the button with the label ``Yes, I'm sure``.
+To recover a deleted object, simply choose an object, check the instructions and if there are no conflicts for the related fields select the **Yes, I'm sure** button.

 If there are any conflicts that can be resolved by the user (the model was registered with the ``aldryn-reversions`` decorator and with admin mixin)